hashicorp/terraform-website/content/source/docs/enterprise/api/admin/settings.html.md

 This PATCH endpoint requires a JSON object with the following properties as a request payload.

-Properties without a default value are required if `data.attributes.enabled` is set to `true`.
+If `data.attributes.enabled` is set to `true`, all remaining attributes must have valid values.
+You can omit attributes if they have a default value, or if a value was set by a previous update.
+Omitted attributes keep their previous values.

 Key path                    | Type   | Default | Description
 ----------------------------|--------|---------|------------